-- 34. The analysis phase of the budgeting for operational effectiveness work stream began in mid-2015 with a review of WFP's budget structure and the financial frameworks of other United Nations organizations, non-governmental organizations and private-sector entities.
-Interviews with managers at country offices provided perspectives on budgeting challenges in different contexts. - 35.
-A summary of the analysis was presented to the Budgeting for Operational Effectiveness Expert Working Group12 in September 2015 to identify the characteristics of a budget structure that: i) maximizes WFP's ability to respond efficiently and effectively to prioritized operational needs; ii) provides for disciplined financial management, reporting and analysis; and iii) facilitates fundraising.
+- 35. A summary of the analysis was presented to the Budgeting for Operational Effectiveness Expert Working Group in September 2015 to identify the characteristics of a budget structure that: i) maximizes WFP's ability to respond efficiently and effectively to prioritized operational needs; ii) provides for disciplined financial management, reporting and analysis; and iii) facilitates fundraising.
 Essential design characteristics of a planning and budgetary framework include: - i) an overview of all operations within a country office, in line with the CSP; - ii) a clear "line of sight" from strategy, planning and resourcing to results; - iii) a simplified and unified structure for implementing operations; - iv) clear demonstration of impact, cost-effectiveness and cost-efficiency; and - v) improved accountability. - 36.
 Two preliminary budget structures were developed: one based on country office activities, the other on WFP Strategic Results.
 Budgets for the Colombia, Indonesia, Jordan, Uganda and Zimbabwe country offices were modelled under both structures to test the feasibility, practicality and effectiveness of each and identify governance and fundraising implications.
 Feedback from the country offices indicated that activities, while derived from WFP Strategic Results, had to be central to the budget structure from an operational planning, implementation and management perspective. - 37.
-In November 2015, the Budgeting for Operational Effectiveness Expert Working Group considered results from this initial modelling exercise and proposed a CPBCP Budget structure with: - i) a single planning period encompassing all operations in all contexts for a calendar year; - ii) a results-oriented approach in line with WFP Strategic Results and WFP Strategic Outcomes, with activities as the primary dimension for operational planning; - iii) a clear "line of sight" from WFP Strategic Results to WFP Strategic Outcomes to activities to costs; - iv) identification of activity costs in terms of transfers or implementation; - v) new cost definitions harmonized where possible with those of other United Nations agencies to facilitate reporting and comparison; - vi) adjusted DSC directly support multiple activities related to the transfer of assistance and implementation of programmes; can be apportioned among activities; and - vii) addition or augmentation of one or more WFP Strategic Outcomes for the initial response to emergencies.
+In November 2015, the Budgeting for Operational Effectiveness Expert Working Group considered results from this initial modelling exercise and proposed a CPB structure with: - i) a single planning period encompassing all operations in all contexts for a calendar year; - ii) a results-oriented approach in line with WFP Strategic Results and WFP Strategic Outcomes, with activities as the primary dimension for operational planning; - iii) a clear "line of sight" from WFP Strategic Results to WFP Strategic Outcomes to activities to costs; - iv) identification of activity costs in terms of transfers or implementation; - v) new cost definitions harmonized where possible with those of other United Nations agencies to facilitate reporting and comparison; - vi) adjusted DSC directly support multiple activities related to the transfer of assistance and implementation of programmes; can be apportioned among activities; and - vii) addition or augmentation of one or more WFP Strategic Outcomes for the initial response to emergencies. - 38.
+Figure 2 shows the preliminary CPB structure based on these considerations.
+At the beginning of 2016, this prototype structure and related concepts were phased in at the five country offices participating in the initial modelling exercise Colombia, Indonesia, Jordan, Uganda and Zimbabwe and later in the Kenya, Niger and Yemen country offices to ensure regional representation and coverage of diverse operational contexts, including a Level 3 emergency.
+Indonesia and Zimbabwe have drafted their CSPs while Colombia, Jordan and Uganda are still in the process.
+Prototyping of the CPB structure in CSP countries ensures that the structure supports the CSP approach.

-12 The working group comprises participants from country offices, regional bureaux and Headquarters functional areas.
+&lt;sup>12 The working group comprises participants from country offices, regional bureaux and Headquarters functional areas.